This Map Will Tell You Exactly When Fall Foliage Will Peak This Year

 Melton said the map itself is unique and is “one of the only fall leaf tools that provides accurate predictions for the entire continental United States.”

-The interactive map, now in its seventh year, allows users to play with a slider, following the changing leaves through the entire fall season.
+The interactive map allows users to play with a slider, following the changing leaves through the entire fall season.
 For your best chance at seeing New England’s fall foliage, for example, you’ll want to head out in early-to-mid-October.
 In Florida, however, you’re more likely to see them toward the end of November.